Policy 3-003: Authorizations and Approvals Required for Financial Transactions

 - The AE or PI has authority to expend University funds to accomplish assigned responsibilities,

-and is accountable for all transactions in his/her activities/projects.
-This includes
+and is accountable for all transactions in the AE's or PI's activities/projects.
+This

 - Reasonable and necessary